bovem/bovem.github.io/content/openshift/container-architecture/index.md

 ```

 ## Security-Enhanced Linux (SELinux)
 **SELinux** is a security architecture for GNU/Linux-based OS that defines access to files and processes.
-This is enforced on users or processes to restrict their access to the resources.
+It is enforced on users or processes to restrict their access to the resources.

 SELinux checks the *SELinux context* of the file or process to make decisions related to its access control.
 To view the SELinux context of a file use command `ls -Z <FILENAME>` and to view it for a process using the command `ps -eZ | grep <PROCESS_NAME>`.